 DIY Gift Card Snow Globe – How to make a snow globe.
 An adorable presentation to gift a gift card.
 A mason jar, glitter, glue gun and that’s all you need.

-I originally made this snow globe for The Creative Mama in 2010.
+I originally made this snow globe for the now defunct The Creative Mama in 2010.
 I get questions about it every year, so I figured it was time to update the pictures.
 I think that my daughter was 4 in that picture?
 And now she is in 3rd grade, how time flies.
 (And I bow down to the all-mighty power of Pinterest.)

 I made this snow globe project to jazz up a gift card that I was giving to one of her teachers.
 As much as I love gifting (and getting) a gift card, opening one can be a little anti-climatic.
 You stick one in an envelope and call it a day.
 And since it was for her teacher I wanted to make it extra special.
 This is really easy to do (the hardest part is finding cute small decorations) and takes a couple of minutes.
 You can set up an assembly line and get a bunch done all in one shot.
 The recipient oohs and aahs when you hand one of these over to them.
 Taking the time to make a gift card look beautiful shows the person how much you care about them.

 So the #1 question I get is…. does the water ruin the gift card?
 In my experience, it does not.
 I have done this many, many, times and the card always has remained intact.
 Obviously, only use plastic cards, no paper.
 The cashier can always manually type in the numbers if it didn’t scan.
 To be safe, you could snap a picture on your phone to preserve the numbers, but I don’t think that is necessary.
 And this is just for presentation, I wouldn’t leave the cards in the water for months, maybe just a few days.
 You could also buy a baseball card holder from a hobby shop.
 It will keep the card dry.
 I left this one in for a week.
 No problems.